Flooristics, LLC

 Streak: This narrow and long variation of carpet color runs lengthwise.
 Usually, improperly applied dye results in streaks.
 Sometimes, mixing yarn lots may also cause it.

 Band: When differentiated zones are running across the weft direction, this is a band.
-Banding forms from continuous dye systems tufting, improper tension, or uncut yarn.
+Banding forms from continuous dye systems, tufting, improper tension, or uncut yarn.

-No matter what the cause, carpet inspectors must familiarize themselves with the characteristics of each problem. this way, they can recognize them when they are encountered on a job.
-Knowing about what causes a line, streak and band helps them give clients a correct diagnosis.
+No matter what the cause, carpet inspectors must familiarize themselves with the characteristics of each problem.
+This way, they can recognize them when they are encountered on a job.
+Knowing about what causes a line, streak, and band helps them give clients a correct diagnosis.

 Filed Under: Carpet and Rugs Tagged With: bands, carpet band, carpet line, carpet streak, lines, streaks